rblankley/mofo/README.md

 $ make doxygen-doc
 ~~~~

-By default you get html documention placed in the `doc` folder.
+By default you get html documentation placed in the `doc` folder.

 If you want PDF/PS support install these packages too (its quite large):
 ~~~~